There is an interesting clarity grade on the market that few customers know about, and often, those that do, find out the hard way.

 Let’s dive in and see what an SI3 really is…

-SI3 is considered a Diamond that looks better than a normal I1 Clarity stone, but yet not good enough to truly qualify as an SI2.
+SI3 is considered a diamond that looks better than a normal I1 clarity stone, but yet not good enough to qualify as an SI2.

-In an SI2 Clarity Diamond, all of the flaws should be invisible to the naked eye when viewed from a top down position (peering down into the Table of the Diamond).
+In an SI2 clarity diamond, all of the flaws should be invisible to the bare eye when viewed from a top down position (peering down into the table, or window of the diamond).

-In an I1 Clarity Diamond, you WILL see flaws in the stone just by looking directly down into the stone.
-No hiding those Inclusions!
+In an I1 clarity diamond, you will see flaws in the stone just by looking directly down into the stone.
+No hiding the inclusions.

-So the general rule of thumb is this: If you can see flaws looking down into the Diamond, it’s an I1 Clarity Diamond or worse.
+So the general rule of thumb is this: If you can see flaws looking down into the diamond, it’s an I1 clarity diamond or worse (I2, I3).

-If you can only see the flaws from a side view, then it’s an SI2 Clarity Diamond.
+If you can only see the flaws from a side view, then it’s probably an SI2 clarity diamond.

 This is normally the case.
-But there are always some exceptions to the rule.
-I know some people who have extra-ordinary eyesight and they can see flaws in an SI1 Clarity Diamond.
+But there are always some exceptions to the rule, of course.
+I know some people who have extra-ordinary eyesight and they can see flaws in an SI1 clarity diamond.